 Shipyard Division - Our Shipyard Division previously fabricated newbuild marine vessels and provided marine repair and maintenance services.
 However, on April 19, 2021, we sold our Shipyard Division operating assets and certain construction contracts ("Shipyard Transaction").
 The Shipyard Transaction excluded the contracts and related obligations for our seventy-vehicle ferry and two forty-vehicle ferry projects ("Active Retained Shipyard Contracts") that were under construction as of the transaction date and excluded the contracts and related obligations for the projects that are subject to our MPSV Litigation.
-The Active Retained Shipyard Contracts are being completed at our Houma Facilities and we intend to wind down our Shipyard Division operations (which exclude the projects subject to our MPSV Litigation) by the second quarter 2023 (subject to the potential schedule impacts further discussed in Note 2).
-At March 31, 2023 and December 31, 2022, the net operating liabilities on our Balance Sheet associated with our Shipyard Division operations totaled \$3.9 million and \$2.7 million, respectively.
+The Active Retained Shipyard Contracts have been or will be completed at our Houma Facilities and we intend to wind down our Shipyard Division operations (which exclude the projects subject to our MPSV Litigation) by the third quarter 2023 (previously the second quarter 2023, but was delayed and is subject to the potential schedule impacts discussed in Note 2).
+At June 30, 2023 and December 31, 2022, the net operating liabilities on our Balance Sheet associated with our Shipyard Division operations totaled \$3.4 million and \$2.7 million, respectively.
 See Note 1 for further discussion of the Shipyard Transaction and Note 4 for further discussion of our MPSV Litigation.